DIY Multi-Bulb Dining Room Chandelier

 Hey, I never said this was a quick process.

-(As you can see, we used an electrical conduit strap to attach the conduit to our work table while Corey was cutting so the conduit wasn’t bouncing all over the place while he tried to cut it.
-Simple, but effective!)
+As you can see in the image above, we used an electrical conduit strap to attach the conduit to our work table while cutting.
+This helped prevent the conduit from bouncing all over the place while we cut.

 Once we were done with this step, it was time to piece it all together.

 Remember, the circled X’s are the ones that will light up.
-We decided that we wanted the lit ones to all to be towards the middle of the light rather than on the outside edges, and we didn’t want any of them to be the longest or shortest length – beyond that it was random.
+We decided that we wanted the lit ones to all to be towards the middle of the light rather than on the outside edges.
+We also didn’t want any of them to be the longest or shortest length.
+Beyond that, it was random.

 As you can see, we left the circled ones alone for now because those are where the working lights would go, which means those holes need wire.